YutaGoto/JumpKing-Expansion-Blocks/README.md

 same high gravity from Ghost of the Immortal Babe.

-the gravity is 1.15 times stronger than normal.
+The gravity is about 1.15 times stronger than normal.
 28 frames charge is full jump. and it is adjusted horizontal speed.

+- It isn't solid.
+- You can’t walk on it.
+- You can’t slide on it.
+- It affects your direction (velocity, gravity, jump charge and jump curve).

 ### Reflector Wall

 `#c000c0` `RGB(192, 0, 192)`

-you knock it, it will reflect you same speed.
+You knock it, it will reflect you same speed.

+- It is solid.
+- You can walk on it.
+- You can't slide on it.

 ### Trampoline Wall

 `#c100c1` `RGB(193, 0, 193)`

-you bounce back with 0.8x speed. when your Y-velocity is very small, you can stand on it.
+You bounce back with 0.8x speed. when your Y-velocity is very small, you can stand on it.

 - It is solid.
-- you can walk on it.
+- You can walk on it.
+- You can't slide on it.

 ### ReversedWalk

 `#202020` `RGB(32, 32, 32)`

-you can walk backward.
+You can walk backward.

 problem: you can't hug the wall and slope. you through these.

+- It is solid.
+- You can walk on it.
+- You can't slide on it.

 ### SpecialHighGravity

 `#ffbebe` `RGB(255, 190, 190)`

-28 frames charge is full jump. and you can jump almost same height between 22 frames charge and 28 frames charge.
+28 frames charge is full jump.
+And you can jump almost same height between 22 frames charge and 28 frames charge.

+- It isn't solid.
+- You can’t walk on it.
+- You can’t slide on it.
+- It affects your direction (velocity, gravity, jump charge and jump curve).

 ### WallJump

 `#101010` `RGB(16, 16, 16)`

-you can stand on the wall and jump from it.
+You can stand on the wall and jump from it.
+You needs at least 7 frames to jump from this block.

 note: this is snow and sand.

+- It is solid.
+- You can't walk on it.
+- You can't slide on it no matter what.